 Tipping: If the daypack is attached and very heavily loaded, this can sometimes cause the entire unit to tip over.
 Unfortunately, this is also a complaint from customers and reviewers with every available competing wheeled bag with attached daypack.
 Solutions if the daypack is fully loaded and causing tipping: Lean the bag against a wall or a post when you stop rolling, carry the daypack on your back, or transfer larger, heavier items in the main bag.

-Price: At around $283.95, the Osprey Meridian 28″ is pricier than most of its competitors.
-You can check Ebay for used options (though people seem to rarely part with this bag).
+Price: At around Price not available, the Osprey Meridian 28″ is pricier than most of its competitors.
 Cheaper alternatives to Osprey bags are detailed just below.
 The Meridian’s price hurts a bit less when you consider that Osprey guarantees that it will fix any problem that should arise with the bag in your decades (!) of travel to come.

 Recommended Cheaper Wheeled Travel Packs